Chart Color Schemes

 Robina has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 52 projects likely to impact the area.
-Notable projects include Robina Private Hospital Expansion, Robina Quarter, Cienna Varsity Ridge, and Gold Coast Secure Mental Health Rehabilitation Unit.
-The following list details those expected to be most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 52 projects likely impacting the region.
+Notable ones include Robina Private Hospital Expansion, Robina Quarter, Cienna Varsity Ridge, and Gold Coast Secure Mental Health Rehabilitation Unit.
+The following details projects expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.